GibsonDisaster/Carrie-Programming-Language/README.md

 funccall main()
 funccall main(3,4,5)

+### For Loops

+example for loop:

+"forstart int:i=0 forstop i>10 forfunc i++ forend"

+### If Then Else Loops

+example if-then-else loop:

+"ifstart NULL var 1 eq == var 1 boolexpr then return true boolexpr else return false ifclose NULL"

+### Return statements

+Used to return a value.

+Ex:

+"return 1"

+## Factorial Function

+The following is how you would write a function to find the factorial of a number in Carrie:

+"funcdec factorial(int:n) ifstart NULL var n eq == var 1 boolexpr then return 1 boolexpr else return n*factorial(n-1) ifclose NULL funcend factorial"

 ## How It Works

 Compiler is written in Haskell using only standard libraries and functions written by myself.
 No external